carlaKC/lightning-notes/lnd-reputation.md

 -> It would be nice if a timestamp was available to use somewhere else in the codebase, perhaps added for attributable failures?
+It's added in `ErrorEncryptor`, which is kind of a strange spot to have it.
+We probably want to add it somewhere else that's more general purpose.

+Steps for restart:
+- [x] Move circuit map creation outside of switch
+- [x] Add implementation to circuitmap to provide current circuits [ ] Possibly change this back to pointers because we're going to just copy at the caller base anyway.
+- [ ] Provide circuitmap list to reputation manager + `FetchAllOpenChannels`,
+  and reconcile information to build reputation

+Next up!
+- We'll need to store timestamps on htlcs somewhere to be able to restore

+Q: Can we have this on a per-commitment level?
+- No, because HTLCs can be added a few commitments back so we're going run into some nasties trying to figure out when.

+Q: Is it appropriate to store timestamps by HTLC in `channel`?
+- With the HTLC _might_ be the idea, but the persistence of htlcs is a fucking disaster.